Karthickkannansp/19CS302_Module_12/Ex no_60.md

 ## AIM:
 To write a C function to find the peek element of the queue using linked list.

-# EX 60 C function to find the peek element of the queue using linked list.
-## DATE:
-## AIM:
-To write a C function to find the peek element of the queue using linked list.

 ## Algorithm
 1.Define a structure Node with a character data type and a pointer to the next node.